Head of Educational Wellbeing

 - Any contextual recruitment factors you would like us to be aware of (as appropriate, and please see below for more information)

-Shortlisted applicants will be invited to participate in an initial phone call, undertake a short task and provide references, following which interviews will be held.
-Suitable candidates may be contacted to begin the phone call and task process before the deadline, and we encourage interested candidates to apply as early as possible.
+Shortlisted applicants will be invited to participate in an initial phone call and/or undertake a short task and provide references, following which interviews will be held.
 Please note that you must have a visa that allows you to work in the UK for the duration of your contract.

 Contextual recruitment and reasonable adjustments